vp817/RakNetProtocolDoc/README.md

 then define a `current segment index` outside the loop and is 0 by default

-then do a loop that will use the count of how many segments then the segmentation process will start:
+then do a loop that will use the count of how many segments then the segmentation process will start(you can create your own but below is the standard way):

 after that define a variable representing `start offset` and it is equals to `current segment index` multiplied by the size that you used to check if is greater than the capsule buffer size